chunky-dev/chunky/README.md

 ----------------

 Chunky uses a lot of memory.
 If Chunky has too little memory to work with it may slow down to a crawl or crash.
-You can give increase the memory limit in the Chunky Launcher, or you can run Chunky from the command line with a command like this:

-    java -Xmx4g -jar chunky.jar

-The above command starts Chunky with a memory limit of 4 gigabyte.
-Change the 4 in `-Xmx4g` to the number of gigabyte you want Chunky to use at most.
+The memory limit can be increased in the Chunky Launcher.

 Rendering using the command line (Headless Mode)
 ------------------------------------------------